MC Chris

-Christopher Brendan Ward IV (born September 2, 1975), better known by the stage name MC Chris (stylized in all lower case), is an American rapper, voice actor, comedian, and writer.
+Christopher Brendan Ward IV, better known by the stage name mc chris (stylized in all lower case), is an American rapper, voice actor, comedian, and writer.
 He is recognized for his high-pitched voice and for blending his "geek” background with a “gangsta rap” persona, contributing to the popularization of the nerdcore genre.
 He has released ten albums, five EPs, one re-release, and a tenth-anniversary edition of his recordings with the Lee Majors.
+He is also known for his work on Cartoon Network's Adult Swim programming block.

 Early life

 Ward was born in Libertyville, Illinois.
 He attended the School of the Art Institute of Chicago and New York University's Tisch School of the Arts.